department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/product/vamc-vha-mobile-redesign/initiative-brief.md

 _What is the problem?_

-The VMAC MVP detail page was designed with fixed locations offering multiple services in mind.
+The VAMC MVP detail page was designed with fixed locations offering multiple services in mind.
 As systems have rolled out nationwide, we realized there are other types of facilities -
 - _mobile_ locations offering multiple services (mobile clinics)
 - fixed locations offering _one/minimal_ services (domiliciaries and community living centers)